Receiving Credit Card Payments

 - PayPal: Available in many countries, conditions and supported payment methods vary depending on the country of the merchant.

-- Stripe: Available to merchants in many western countries to accept card payments without user account from anywhere.
+- Stripe: Available to merchants in over 30 countries to accept card payments without user account from anywhere.
 Currently no monthly or setup fees.
+You can use Stripe with ConfTool Pro to receive payments via credit card from any country and to receive payments via Alipay from China.

 - Skrill [formerly Moneybookers]: Available in many countries, usually integrates more payment methods than PayPal, but monthly fees apply.